jasmitha2001/flaskapp/README.md

 # OBJECTIVES:

-  To provide weather report and  corona updates and evaluate an expression.
+  To provide weather report,corona updates and to evaluate an expression.

 # DESCRIPTION:

-   FIRSTLY THE BOT SHOWS THE BELLOW OPTIONS AND ASKS YOU TO ENTER YOUR NAME.
+   FIRSTLY THE BOT SHOWS THE BELOW OPTIONS AND ASKS YOU TO ENTER YOUR NAME.

-      1.Know the weather of a city.
+      1.TO Know the weather of a city.

-      2.Know the Corona updates of a country.
+      2.TO Know the Corona updates of a country.

-      3.Evaluate/Calcualate an expression.
+      3.TO Evaluate/Calcualate an expression.

       4.Want to close the conversation.